There is a wealth of information available (especially on this page) about mainboard repair.

-For newer devices its often an easy choice to go ahead with the logic board repair, as the cost of replacing the device is high.
+For newer devices its often an easy choice to go ahead with the logic board repair, as the cost of replacing the device is much higher.

-If your device is older the cost of mainboard repair may seem high versus replacement options.
-However if you consider the drawbacks of not repairing, you may think again.
+If your device is older the cost of mainboard repair may seem high versus replacement with a new device, however if you consider the following costs of not repairing, you may think again:

 Data Not Backed Up

-Data you know that you haven't backed up is probably the most compelling reason to repair your damaged mainboard and not lose your data.
+Knowing that you have not backed up ALL your data is probably the most compelling reason to repair your damaged mainboard and not lose your data.

 Data & files like these:

-If you haven't done a backup or your synchronization settings are incorrect or disabled your data files will not be accessible and trapped in your disabled device when your logic board is ailing.
+If you haven't done a backup or your synchronization settings are incorrect or disabled your data files will not be accessible and will remain trapped in your disabled device when your logic board is ailing.

 Many devices do not have independant storage devices like computers such as a hard drive or solid state drive: